Frasers Group: Corporate finance and mergers

 By December 2006, Sports Direct had built up a 29.4% stake in Blacks Leisure Group, the owner of Millets.
 In 2007 Ashley held talks with John Hargreaves, founder of Matalan on both taking a 25% stake in the troubled retail business and installing mezzanine floors in larger Matalan stores, on which SportsDirect.com outlets could be operated.
 In June 2007, the company acquired Everlast for £84 million.

 By July 2008, Sports Direct was also holding a 12.3% holding in the John David Group, parent of JD Sports.
 The stake amounted to 11.9% of JD Sports in November 2013.
 Sports Direct formerly held 5% of Amer Sports.
-In 2012 Sports Direct purchased rival retailer JJB's brand name, website, 20 stores and all of their stock in a deal for approximately £24m.
+In 2012 Sports Direct International purchased rival retailer JJB's brand name, website, 20 stores and all of their stock in a deal for approximately £24m.
 The deal saved around 550 jobs.

-In February 2013, after fashion retailer Republic went into administration, Sports Direct bought 116 Republic stores, the brand name and the company's head office from the administrator for an undisclosed sum.
+In February 2013, after fashion retailer Republic went into administration, Sports Direct International bought 116 Republic stores, the brand name and the company's head office from the administrator for an undisclosed sum.
 In July 2013, more than 2,000 full-time staff were awarded around £70,000 each under the company's bonus share scheme.
 On 13 January 2014, Sports Direct bought 4.6% of Debenhams shares.
 The stock market purchase of 56.8 million shares (worth around £46m) was made without the prior knowledge of the Debenhams board.
-Sports Direct stated at the time it intended to be a supportive share holder.
+Sports Direct International stated at the time it intended to be a supportive share holder.
 The Debenhams board responded by stating they were open-minded with regard to exploring operational opportunities to improve its performance.
-Sports Direct sold its shares on 16 January 2014, although they took out an option to buy further shares up to a total of 6.6%.
+Sports Direct International sold its shares on 16 January 2014, although they took out an option to buy further shares up to a total of 6.6%.

-In December 2016, Sports Direct agreed to sell the remaining international rights to its Dunlop brand to Sumitomo Rubber Industries for £112 million ($137.5 million).
+In December 2016, Sports Direct International agreed to sell the remaining international rights to its Dunlop brand to Sumitomo Rubber Industries for £112 million ($137.5 million).
 Sumitomo already own the rights to the brand in Japan, South Korea and Taiwan.
 The sale was due to be completed by May 2017.
 In July 2017, the company acquired a 26% stake in Game Digital.